 Brancaia has been a certified organic company since 2019.

 GRAPE QUALITY IS KEY

 The basis for a top wine is laid in the vineyard.
 Choosing the grape variety and the right clone is fundamental to producing the perfect grape.
-Only with the optimal symbiosis between vines and soil can wines develop that develop the desired aromas typical of the region.
+Only with the optimal symbiosis between vines and soil can wines develop the desired aromas typical of the region.
 Aromas that make our wines unique.

 The quality of a grape is influenced by various factors.
 Nature and the vintage are a central factor that will certainly become even more pronounced with climate change.
 We have made many small and large changes in recent years to ensure that our vines can ripen the best grapes in every situation.

 We are convinced that the grapes become better and more typical of the region as the vine ages.
 Old vines also have advantages in terms of climate change.
 A vine that has been thriving with us for over 25 years has adapted perfectly to its surroundings with micro-changes in its DNA.
 That is exactly what we are aiming for.